lankydan/lankydanblog-jamstack/content/blog/2020/kotlin/coroutines/first-coroutine/index.md

 Both of these are a slight _refactoring_ of the original example.

-The compiler will help you in a lot of situations (a benefit coming from being a keyword).
+The compiler will help you in a lot of situations (a benefit of being a keyword).
 For example, trying to compile:

 ```kotlin
 fun printAfterDelay() {